 These men and women spend more than 185 days on average away from their family and friends, and aside from the occasional grumble or homesick remark, the men and women of the Forward are happy on the 270 feet they call home.

-“When you’re on land, you have more chances to participate in your community, but when you’re on a cutter, that is your community,” said Smith.
+“When you’re on land, you have more chances to participate in your community, but when you’re on a cutter, that is your community,” Smith added.

 The fact that everything is different is just one of the challenges a newly assigned basic training or class “A” school graduate faces when reporting aboard a cutter.